medic/medic-docs/operations/docker-machine-on-aws.md

 Container Deployment
 ====================

-To do: Explain how to pull and deploy containers on a specific Docker Machine instance.
+**To do**: Explain how to pull and deploy containers on a specific Docker Machine instance.

 Elastic Load Balancer Rule Management
 =====================================

-To do: Explain how to add load balancer target groups and rules, and how to tag Docker resources in order to provide linkage to AWS ALB rules and target groups.
+**To do**: Explain how to add load balancer target groups and rules, and how to tag Docker resources in order to provide linkage to AWS ALB rules and target groups.